Predicting stellar collision outcomes of main sequence stars: Hyperparameter optimization

 Polynomial terms like $m_1 v_\infty$ and $b^2$ in $X_{\text{poly}}$ account for nonlinear couplings between parameters that arise during close encounters.
 Like in the physics set, Fig.~(\ref{fig.feature_importance_polynomial}) reveals a shift in feature relevance when polynomial terms are introduced.
-The original features exhibit diminished importance, while higher-order interactions and nonlinear combinations gain prominence.
-This redistribution reflects the model’s reliance on more complex relationships, which the polynomial transformations explicitly encode.
-The trend underscores how feature engineering can redirect emphasis from basic variables to synthesized patterns, (slightly) improving predictive capability without altering the underlying data.
+The original features exhibit diminished importance, while higher-order interactions and nonlinear combinations gain prominence. {This redistribution reflects the model’s reliance on the more complex relationships explicitly encoded by the polynomial transformations.
+The dominance of interaction terms (e.g., involving {couplings between $v_\infty$ and $b$}) highlights how the interplay between velocity and geometry dictates the collision outcome.} The trend underscores how feature engineering can redirect emphasis from basic variables to synthesized patterns, (slightly) improving predictive capability without altering the underlying data.
 Here, too, the results suggest that engineered structures—in this case, multiplicative and quadratic dependencies—refine the representation of the problem.

 The combined feature space $X_{\text{comb}}$ merges physical and polynomial terms to capture both fundamental scaling laws and nonlinear effects.
-The symmetric mass parameter $\eta = m_1 m_2/(m_1 + m_2)^2$ emerges naturally through the mass ratio $q$, governing gravitational focusing during close encounters, while the kinetic energy scale $\tilde{E}_{\text{kin}} = \mu v_\infty^2/2$ (with $\mu$ the reduced mass) sets the collision's dissipation regime.
+The symmetric mass parameter $\eta = m_1 m_2/(m_1 + m_2)^2$ emerges naturally through the mass ratio $q$, governing gravitational focusing during close encounters, while the kinetic energy scale (related to $\tilde{E}_{\text{kin}}$) sets the collision's dissipation regime.
 For this combined set, Fig.~(\ref{fig.feature_importance_combined}) shows a pronounced decline in the significance of the parameters.
-This sharp reduction highlights how the interplay of physical and nonlinear transformations effectively supersedes the raw inputs, with the model prioritizing their synthesized interactions.
-The drop suggests that the hybrid set not only captures deeper structural relationships but also renders the initial features largely redundant, as their predictive roles are absorbed or overshadowed by the engineered constructs.
+This sharp reduction highlights how the interplay of physical and nonlinear transformations effectively supersedes the raw inputs, with the model prioritizing their synthesized interactions. {The features that remain important are complex combinations, such as interactions between $v_\infty$ and $b$, or between mass ratios and angular momentum, reflecting the intricate physics of the collisions.} The drop suggests that the hybrid set not only captures deeper structural relationships but also renders the initial features largely redundant, as their predictive roles are absorbed or overshadowed by the engineered constructs.